-(n) interos Resilience 2022 The Interos Annual Global Supply Chain Report Focus: Aerospace & Defense Sector Commentary Report • May 2022 • www.interos.ai Contents Executive Summary 03 2.
-Supply Chain Disruptions are Frequent, Expensive and Often Hidden From View 5.
-Operational Resilience is a Multi-player Game Key Findings 04 3.
-Supply Chain Risk Practices Require Further Improvement 16 Conclusions & 28 Recommendations 1.
-Reconfiguring Global Supply Chains in Response 05 to Disruptive Events 4.
-The Role of Technology in Managing Risk Proactively 20
+(n) interos Resilience 2022 The Interos Annual Global Supply Chain Report Focus: IT & Technology Sector Commentary Report • May 2022 • www.interos.ai

+Contents

+Executive Summary 03

+2. Supply Chain Disruptions are Frequent, Expensive and Often Hidden From View

+5. Operational Resilience is a Multi-player Game

+Key Findings 04

+3. Supply Chain Risk Practices Require Further Improvement 16

+Conclusions & 28 Recommendations

+1. Reconfiguring Global Supply Chains in Response 05 to Disruptive Events

+4. The Role of Technology in Managing Risk Proactively 20

+Appendix: 31 Survey Demographics

+Executive Summary

-Appendix: 31 Survey Demographics Executive Summary - Interos surveyed 300 global decision makers in the aerospace and defense (A&D) industry about the impact of continued supply chain disruption. - Most A&D institutions plan to make "wholesale changes" to their supply chain footprints amid continued supply chain shocks and rising geopolitical tensions.
-Companies plan to reshore or nearshore an average of 53% of existing contracts. - Organizations were impacted by three significant supply chain disruptions during the past year costing on average \$160 million in lost revenue - Disruption in the financial services industry occurred in all risk categories including financial, operational, cyber, ESG and geopolitical.
-Most companies were impacted by sub-tier supplier issues, where they have limited visibility. - Slightly over half of an organization's suppliers are typically evaluated during risk analysis exercises.
-Less than one-tenth say they monitor supplier risks on a continuous basis. - Technology is seen as delivering significant benefits.
-While most organizations currently lack advanced supply chain visibility solutions, they plan to implement them in the next 12 months. - Supply chain risk management and operational resilience demand collective responsibility, collaboration and information sharing with both internal functions and external suppliers and strategic partners.
+- Interos surveyed 300 global decision makers in the tech industry about the impact of continued supply chain disruption. - Most tech institutions plan to make "wholesale changes" to their supply chain footprints amid continued supply chain shocks and rising geopolitical tensions.
+Companies plan to reshore or nearshore an average of 49% of existing contracts. - Organizations were impacted by three significant supply chain disruptions during the past year costing on average \$199 million in lost revenue - Disruption in the tech industry occurred in all risk categories including financial, operational, cyber, ESG and geopolitical.
+Most companies were impacted by sub-tier supplier issues, where they have limited visibility.

+- Slightly over half of a tech organization's suppliers are typically evaluated during risk analysis exercises.
+Less than 20% say they monitor supplier risks on a continuous basis. - Technology solutions are seen as delivering significant benefits.
+While most organizations currently lack advanced supply chain visibility solutions, virtually all plan to implement them in the next 12 months. - Supply chain risk management and operational resilience demand collective responsibility, collaboration and information sharing with both internal functions and external suppliers and strategic partners.
 Most executives acknowledge they need to do a better job on all fronts.
-Key Findings